-To help keep marketing options open and maximize return on investment, Cereals Canada recommends growers use the following practices to manage the disease and to reduce the presence of FHB on seed:
+To help keep marketing options open for your harvested grain and maximize your return on investment, Keep it Clean recommends the following practices to manage FHB:

 - Plan Crop Rotations to Manage Fusarium.
 Fusarium can overwinter in crop stubble, so planning crop rotations that allow adequate time for residues to decompose before returning to cereal crops is crucial.
 Rotate away from cereal crops for at least one, and preferably two, years on fields that were recently affected by FHB.

 - Use a Combination of Best Management Practices to Control Fusarium.
 Using as many best management practices as possible provides the best chance to limit the spread and severity of fusarium outbreaks.
-Growing disease resistant varieties, applying fungicides, rotating crops and using clean, treated seed may have the highest impact.
+Growing disease resistant varieties, applying fungicides and rotating crops may have the highest impact.

 Managing disease pressures is one of 5 Simple Tips to keep your crops ready for market.
 By limiting the spread and severity of FHB in the field, you can protect your investment and help keep marketing options open for cereal grains.